githubabcs/gh-abcs-actions/labs/lab06.md

 1. If you have access to an Azure subscription, follow the guide to create a Linux virtual machine
     - [Create a Linux virtual machine](https://docs.microsoft.com/en-us/learn/modules/host-build-agent/4-create-build-agent)
-2. Create a new private repo `my-private-repo`
+2. Create a new private repository `my-private-repo`
     - [Creating a new repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-new-repository)
 3. Follow the guide to install the agent on the runner
     - [Adding a self-hosted runner to a repository](https://docs.github.com/en/actions/hosting-your-own-runners/adding-self-hosted-runners#adding-a-self-hosted-runner-to-a-repository)
 4. Follow the guide to use the self-hosted runner in a workflow
     - [Using self-hosted runners in a workflow](https://docs.github.com/en/actions/hosting-your-own-runners/using-self-hosted-runners-in-a-workflow)
-5. Create a new workflow `.github/workflows/self-hosted-runners.yml` in your private repo and run the workflow on the self-hosted runner
+5. Create a new workflow `.github/workflows/self-hosted-runners.yml` in your private repository and run the workflow on the self-hosted runner
 ```YAML
 name: Self-Hosted Runners Hello